Dobidop/ComfyStereo/README.md

 Most of the credit goes to them, and most of the rest to some LLMs.

-The Stereo Image Node is a basic port from the Automatic1111 stereo script The LazyStereo node is a naïve stereo image generator I created with the help from LLMs
+* The Stereo Image Node is a basic port from the Automatic1111 stereo script
+* The LazyStereo node is a naïve stereo image generator I created with the help from LLMs

+Both nodes supports handling of batches.
+Beware of bugs.

 # Installation
 To install the these nodes, clone this repository and add it to custom_nodes folder in your ComfyUI nodes directory: